zarr-developers/geozarr-spec/geozarr_swg_charter.md

 The SWG starts from work already published or in progress in the Zarr and GeoZarr communities:

 - The `spatial`, `proj`, and `multiscales` conventions — the Version 1 suite (https://github.com/zarr-conventions/spatial, https://github.com/zarr-conventions/proj, https://github.com/zarr-conventions/multiscales).
-- The Zarr Conventions framework specification (https://github.com/zarr-conventions/zarr-conventions-spec), which defines the `zarr_conventions` attribute and the safely-ignorable contract.
+- The Zarr Conventions Framework specification (https://github.com/zarr-conventions/zarr-conventions-spec), which defines the `zarr_conventions` attribute and the safely-ignorable contract.
 - The prior GeoZarr editor's draft and issue history (https://github.com/zarr-developers/geozarr-spec), the starting point cited by the 2023 charter (OGC 23-046).
 - The geozarr-toolkit validation tooling and data models (https://github.com/zarr-developers/geozarr-toolkit).
 - geozarr.org, which documents the conventions, roadmap, and implementation matrix.